IAmTomahawkx/slcb-docker/README.md

 ## How do I use this?
 Currently, this software is unstable and in pre-alpha.
 I have not made release copies which can easily be installed.
 That being said, you can install this manually by cloning the repository and copying the TMHK-docker folder into your bots Scripts folder.
+Alternatively, attempting to install any plugin that has been properly bundled will result in the latest commit on the master branch being installed automatically.

 ## Roadmap
 Here are a list of things that I will be implementing.
 Checked boxes mean it is currently implemented